moodykhalif23/realtime-messaging/README.md

 ### Running the Application

-Start RabbitMQ, then run the application using:
+Start RabbitMQ, run the application using:

 ```bash
 npm run dev